n7tae/urfd/README.md

 - Nearly all std::vector containers have been replaced with more appropriate containers.
 - No classes are derived from any standard containers.
-- For concurancy, *i.e.*, thread management, the standard thread (std::thread) library calls have been replaced with std::future.
+- For concurrency, *i.e.*, thread management, the standard thread (std::thread) library calls have been replaced with std::future.
 - Managed memory, std::unique_ptr and std::shared_ptr, is used replacing the need for calls to *new* and *delete*.
 - Your reflector can be configured with up to 26 modules, *A* through *Z* and as few as one module.
-For other choices, the configure modules don't have to be contigious.
+For other choices, the configure modules don't have to be contiguous.
 For example, you could configure modules A, B, C and E.
-- An integraded P25 Reflector with software imbe vocoder.
+- An integrated P25 Reflector with software imbe vocoder.
 - An integrated NXDN Reflector
-- An inegrated USRP Reflector
+- An integrated USRP Reflector

 Only systemd-based operating systems are supported.
 Debian or Ubuntu is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
 Finally, this repository is designed so that you don't have to modify any file in the repository when you build your system.
 Any file you need to modify to properly configure your reflector will be a file you copy from you locally cloned repo.
 This makes it easier to update the source code when this repository is updated.
 Follow the instructions below to build your transcoding URF reflector.